 Parents need to decide ahead of time whether or not they are willing to accept the consequences.
 A parent not willing for the child to go to school in dirty, rumpled clothes would plan a different consequence.
 The consequence must relate to the behavior.
 Also dirty, smelly clothes can become a health problem and disturb others.
 The parent might be guilty of neglect.
-If you suspect that a consequence might lead to neglect of your responsibilities, select a logical consequence you can accept in the extreme.
-For example, helping with doing the laundry or no new clothes might be more appropriate.
+If you suspect that a consequence might lead to neglect of your responsibilities, select a logical example, helping with doing the laundry or no new clothes might be more appropriate.